stepper1029/Reversi/README.md

 - HexTextView no longer implements the view interface.
 It's still included in the view package, but would not implement any of the methods needed in the graphical view.
 The textview was just for testing purposes before we fully implemented the view.
-- The model no longer keeps track of the current color.
-Disc colors will now be a field stored by a player, and the controller will pass the correct disc color into the place() method.
-We realized that keeping track of players and colors should not be the responsibility of the model.
-We also did not want the current color to get out of sync with the current player, so it is easier to keep track of it in one place rather than two.
+- The model still keeps track of which color's turn it is to move, but the place() and pass() methods also take in a DiscColor.
+This way the controller can pass in a color based on input it is getting from the players and the model can enforce the rules by ensuring that